 Important to note: The Golden Visa does not automatically lead to UAE citizenship.
 There are regulations in place, with most applicants needing to spend a minimum of 30 years in the country to qualify for a UAE passport.

-UAE Visa for US Citizens Cost
+UAE Visa Fees US Citizens

 How long does it take to process a UAE visa for US citizens?